zchee/golang-wiki/Modules.md

 )
 ```

-There are four directives: `module`, `require`, `exclude`, `replace`.
+There are four directives: `module`, `require`, `replace`, `exclude`.

-All of the packages in a module share a common prefix – the *module path*.
-The `go.mod` file defines the module path via the `module` directive.
-For example, if you are creating a module for a repository `github.com/my/repo` that contains two packages with import paths `"github.com/my/repo/foo"` and `"github.com/my/repo/bar"`, then the first line in your `go.mod` file typically would declare your module path as `module github.com/my/repo`, and the corresponding on-disk structure could be:
+A module declares its identity in its `go.mod` via the `module` directive, which provides the _module path_.
+All of the packages in a module share the module path as a common prefix.
+The module path and the relative path from the `go.mod` to a package's directory together determine a package's import path.
+For example, if you are creating a module for a repository `github.com/my/repo` that will contain two packages with import paths `github.com/my/repo/foo` and `github.com/my/repo/bar`, then the first line in your `go.mod` file typically would declare your module path as `module github.com/my/repo`, and the corresponding on-disk structure could be:

 ```
 repo/